pman06/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 6-print_comb3.py - A  program that prints all possible different combinations of two digits.

 7-islower.py - A function that checks for lowercase character.

+8-uppercase.py - A function that prints a string in uppercase followed by a new line.